zabkwak/reacting-squirrel/README.md

 	"errorPage": "error-page"
 }
 ```
-App config can be also be defined in the rsconfig.
+Additional app config can be also be defined in the rsconfig.

 #### ENV vars
 Values in rsconfig that have `$env:[value]|[defaultValue]` prefix are replaced with `process.env[value]` in the server start.